maxguzenski/react-easy-style/README.md

 }
 ```

-And that is it!!
-Nothing more!
+And that is it!! seriously!

 Output will be something like: